liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-05-31-java-concurrency-in-practice-building-blocks.md

 ## latch
 A *latch* is a synchronizer that can delay the progress of threads until it reaches its terminal state.
 A latch acts as a gate: until the latch reaches the terminal state the gate is closed and no thread can pass, and in the terminal state the gate opens, allowing all threads to pass.

+Latches are single-use objects; once a latch enters the terminal state, it cannot be reset.

 **CountDownLatch** is a flexible latch implementation; it allows one or more threads to wait for a set of events to occur.
 The latch state consists of a counter initialized to a positive number, representing the number of events to wait for.
 The **countDown** method decrements the counter, indicating that an event has occured, and the **await** method wait for the counter to reach zero, which happens when all the events have occurred.

 ```java